ddnexus/pagy/docs/extras/calendar.md

 ### Order

 If you set `:order` to `:desc`, the `Pagy::Calendar` will reverse the order of the page units (e.g. May, then April, then March, ...), but keep in mind that you still have to reverse the records in the page since pagy has no control over that (indeed it's your code that pulls the records).

+## View

+You can use the calendar extra with any `pagy_*nav`, `pagy_*nav_js` helpers or any templates in your views.

+ Notice however that since the `pagy_*combo_nav_js` keeps into account only page numbers and not labels, it is not very useful (if at all) with `Pagy::Calenadr` objects.

 ### Label format

-When you use this extra with a standard pagination bar you will see that each page link is conveniently labeled with the specific `Time` period it refers to.
-You can change the time format to your needs by just setting any of the `:*_format` variables wth a standard `strftime` format.
+When you use this extra with a classic pagination bar, each page link is conveniently labeled with the specific `Time` period it refers to.
+You can change the time format to your needs by just setting any of the `:*_format` variables with a standard `strftime` format.

-You can also get the [current page label](../api/calendar.md#labelformat--nil) with `@pagy.label`, which might be useful to use in your UI.
+You can also get the [current page label](../api/calendar.md#label_forpage-opts) with `@pagy.label`, which might be useful to use in your UI.

 ### I18n localization

-Pagy implements its own faster version of the `translate` method, but does not provide any built-in support for the `localize` method.
+Pagy implements its own faster version of the i18n `translate` method, but does not provide any built-in support for the i18n `localize` method.

-If you need to use formats with unit names (weekday names, month names, etc.) that require localization in an I18n application, you need to use the [i18n extra](i18n.md), which delegates the localization to the `I18n` gem.
+If you need to localize the unit labels in other locales you need to use the [i18n extra](i18n.md), which delegates the localization to the `I18n` gem.
 In that case a change in the global `I18n.locale` will automatically localize all the time labels accordingly.